Tax & superannuation

 You can also contact the ATO:

-Under the superannuation guarantee, employers have to pay superannuation contributions of 10% of an employee's ordinary time earnings when:
+Under the superannuation guarantee, employers have to pay superannuation contributions of 11% of an employee's ordinary time earnings when an employee is:

 - over 18 years, or